scharlau/python_ood/README.md

 # python_ood
-Code examples for object orientated design course in python
+Code examples for an object orientated design course in python

 A mixture of classes and files to use the examples.